MIMO Channel Estimation using Score-Based Generative Models: Theoretical Results

+\textbf{Applicability to MIMO Channels.} While the theory is derived for vector channels, the implications of Theorem~\ref{theorem:two} are verified in Section~\ref{sec:experiments} for MIMO channels, and are successful in predicting the performance of the proposed approach in varying test-time environments.
+In particular, we verify that channel estimation with posterior sampling, under moderate distributional shifts and with realistic, non-Gaussian transmitted pilot matrices verifies the three behaviours outlined in the previous paragraph.

 As an alternative to delay-domain SISO channels, it is possible to interpret a vector channel as either a single-input multiple-output (SIMO) or multiple-input single-output (MISO) channel sampled along the spatial angular direction, using an array with a finite number of elements.
-As long as the distributions of the angles of arrival and departure allow for tractable computation of the 2-Wasserstein distance, a similar result can be derived in that case.
-Finally, extending the result to MIMO channels would require mutual independence assumptions between the set of vector channels.
-In practice, this can be achieved with large antenna spacings, but may be difficult to obtain in practice due to physical array sizes.
+As long as the distributions of the angles of arrival and departure allow for tractable computation of the 2-Wasserstein distance, a similar result could be derived for MIMO channels.

-While the theory is only derived for vector channels, the three implications of Theorem~\ref{theorem:two} are verified in Section~\ref{sec:experiments} for MIMO channels, and are extremely powerful in predicting the performance of the proposed approach in varying test-time environments.
-In particular, we verify that channel estimation with posterior sampling, under moderate distributional shifts and with realistic, non-Gaussian pilots, surpasses all baselines in a broad SNR range (between $-5$ and $30$ dB), which allows for reduced power consumption when sending pilots, or, conversely, a higher quality channel estimate.